 First, the estate is central to the most desirable Tuscan destinations.
-Idyllic Siena is just 20 minutes east, and Florence 45 minutes north.
-The coast is a scenic hour’s drive.
-The popular Volterra and Montalcino are within one hour’s drive.
+Idyllic Siena is just 50 minutes east, and Florence 1 hour and 15 minutes north.
+The coast is a scenic hour and a half drive.
+The popular Volterra and Montalcino are respectively within 45 minutes and 1 hour and 30 minutes’ drive.
 The walled fortress of Monteriggioni is a comfortable bike ride.
 Our nearby neighbors are the hill towns of Mensano, Radicondoli and the namesake, Casole d’Elsa.

 The namesake of Casali di Casole is a beautiful, quiet village of ancient brick buildings.
 There panoramic views around every corner.
 Originally an Etruscan settlement, the Casole fell under control of Siena in the 13th century.
 Its many historical buildings make for fascinating touring.
 Distance from Casali di Casole: 6 miles/9.7 km (and for road bikers, one of the great climbs in the region).

 Perhaps the most medieval of any destination in Tuscany, this easily walkable hilltop town is home to 14 beautiful towers – the remains of more than 70 that once punctuated its skyline.
 There’s a wide array of 14th- and 15th-century art to be found at spots such as the Museo Civico and the Museo d’art Sacra.